NVIDIA/TensorRT-LLM/examples/qwen/README.md

 * TP: Tensor Parallel
 * PP: Pipeline Parallel

-*Currently Qwen models does not support dynamic NTK and logn attention.
-Therefore, accuracy on long sequence input for the 7B and 14B model is not promised.
+Currently Qwen1 models does not support dynamic NTK and logn attention.
+Therefore, accuracy on long sequence input for the Qwen-7B and Qwen-14B model is not promised.

 ## Usage